 Connecticut residents who have recently re-financed their residential mortgage are now entitled for a potential award from the Chicago Title Insurance Class Action Lawsuit.
 According to the lawsuit, Chicago Title incorrectly charged the discounted refinance rate for lenders’ title insurance policies in some residential mortgage refinance transactions.
 They failed to notify residents that they are entitled to hundreds of dollars in savings is a violation of title insurance for Connecticut Law.
 If you are eligible, be sure to file a claim by May 29, 2018.
 Don’t forget to take a look at our full list of Class Action Lawsuit Settlements!

-Balance Transfer is back!
-Enjoy 0% intro APR on purchases and balance transfers for 12 months from the date of account opening.
-After that, your APR will be a variable APR of 16.99%-27.99%.
+Low Intro APR: 0% on purchases and balance transfers for 12 months from the date of account opening.
+After that, your APR will be a variable APR of 19.24% - 29.99%.
+Variable APRs will not exceed 29.99%.

 • 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).